alextanhongpin/ideas/thoughts.md

 Someone decided it's not necessary to write tests.
 Hence new features are added at a pace without testing, and the consequence are brittle softwares with quick patches.
 Someone decided the schema should be designed that way, because it's a MVP.
 When the user base increases, the system couldn't cope with the demand and starts failing.

+## Over/underengineering
+Let’s not fit the problem into the solution, there will be gaps.
+Let’s find a solution that is the most efficient for different problems.

+There are no generic solution, but there are good enough solution for different problems.
+The best way is to identify when to apply what solution for each problems.